imrefazekas/connect-rest/README.md

 	'/store/108'

+paths.
+Both HTTP calls will be directed to the same functionN service.
+In latter case, the '108' will be set as a parameter in the request object with the value of '108'.

 ## General matcher

 	rest.get('/inquire/*book', functionM );

-This definitions gives you the possibility to define a general matcher allowig to have called with anything after the string
+This definition gives you the possibility to define a general matcher allowing to have been called with anything after the string

 	'/inquire'